Best wireless headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless headphones you can buy in 2021.

 Read the full review: Sony WH-1000XM4

 Yes, they're expensive (prohibitively so for many).
 Yes, they come with an ugly, arguably pointless case.
 And yes, their packaging omits an audio cable and wall charger.
-Yet they sit near the top of this highly competitive Best Buy page as the best-sounding wireless headphones on the market (even if the Sony's above are better value).
+Yet they sit near the top of this highly competitive Best Buy page as the best-sounding wireless headphones on the market (even if we think the Sonys above are better value).

 Why?
 Because for keen Apple users they're quite simply the best performing wireless headphones you can buy – and not by a small margin.
 In fact, their authenticity, detail, crispness and spaciousness elevate their audio quality so far above the previous best in the wireless noise-cancelling class (the Sony WH-1000XM4 below) that the comparison starts to become a little redundant, and you instead begin to consider them alongside proper hi-fi products.